Liquid armor

 Typically, it consists of Kevlar that is soaked in one of two fluids - either a shear thickening fluid or a magnetorheological fluid.
 Both these fluids show the behavior of a non-Newtonian fluid, behaving like a liquid under low or normal pressure and solid under higher pressure or applied fields.

 The shear thickening fluid is normally made with polyethylene glycol and the solid part is made of nano-particles of silica.
 This liquid is soaked into all the layers of a Kevlar vest.

 The magnetorheological fluid consists of magnetic (typically iron) particles in a carrier fluid such as oil.
 They respond to magnetic fields by increasing in viscosity dramatically, almost acting like a solid.

 BAE Systems has been researching a similar Kevlar vest with a fluid between layers of polymer.
 BAE acquired the US research company Armor Holdings, who were doing research based on suspensions of silica particles.

-Fluids used for this purpose are non-Newtonian.

-Shear thickening fluids (or STF), which are the same as dilatants, are one type of non-Newtonian fluid.
-Magnetorheological fluids (or MRF) are another type of non-Newtonian fluid that also belong to a class of fluids known as smart fluids.